Sberm/Tuel/README.md

 Programming is tools fetching, this is a tool that helps with that.

-> 'tuel' is how Irish people pronounce 'tool'
+> 'tuel' is how Irish people / scousers pronounce 'tool'

+### TODO
+- [ ] Build indices for regex / fuzzy search on name & descriptions
+- [ ] Frontend